NoriSte/reactjsday-2019-testing-course/book/top-to-bottom.md

 When you are an experienced tester, approaching a test suite is a nice road.
 But learning how to test properly, what to test and what to avoid, which kind of tests choosing etc. is not a satisfactional journey.

 More: **testing is expensive at the beginning**.
-Everything is new, the examples you are try to implement do not work, debugging a test could be hard...
+Everything is new, the examples you try to implement do not work, debugging a test could be hard...

 We think that **approaching a test suite from the bottom to the top does not help**.
 Starting with some unit tests is easy because they're a pretty simple topic, but does not help you with deadlines, nor having a good confidence about your app.